Did Your Parents Have These 5 Traits? If So, You Were Probably Raised By Narcissists

 They frequently throw away a child’s teddy bear or another comfort object, claiming that it is dirty or that the child is too old for it.
 Then, they get angry with the child for the very normal fuss and crying.

+Children of narcissistic parents often become hoarders because they lost some cherished possessions in a traumatic way.
 Adults who develop this issue need to work on their relationships with their possessions, which cannot give them the love they crave.

 This is a great tragedy for the children of narcissistic parents.
-These parents cannot love their children in the way that children need and crave.
+These parents cannot love their children in the way children need and crave.

+Kids do everything they can to "earn" their parents’ love, but these children go without it.
 Narcissists can indeed enjoy another adult’s company.
 Sometimes, their child will receive positive feedback if their parent seems to enjoy them.

 However, the deep love of a parent for a child — the protective love that children need — is unavailable from the narcissistic parent.

 I encourage people raised by narcissists to love themselves and do inner-child work so they can give love to their inner child and feel love for themselves.
+Please don't go looking for it from others because that can lead to inappropriate and toxic relationships.

-Being raised by a narcissistic parent is not a great start to life, that's for sure.
+An article from Brain Informatics Journal showed how being raised by a narcissistic parent is not a great start to life, that's for sure.
 However, if you see these traits in your parents, all is not lost.
 You can still be a loving parent and partner.

+Avoid the narcissistic parent, or make sure you can leave if their behavior becomes toxic.
 Make sure your children feel loved and strong.
 Limit their contact with that narcissistic grandparent to keep them safe.

 It's such a bleak picture, but narcissism is incredibly toxic.
 You need to protect yourself and those you love.